Rich Chocolate Chia Dessert

 I love using vanilla, not only because it creates a beautiful warm sweet flavor, but because it has so many medicinal qualities.
 Vanilla is particularly good for the brain; it contains vanilloids, which are the constituents, and which give vanilla its brain and mood boosting abilities.
 Vanilla has been used for centuries as a calmative and nervous system soother.

 You can’t use your bog standard vanilla drops in glycerin though, you’ll need to invest in vanilla beans, powder or pure essential oil to get the real benefits, and trust me, you’ll taste the difference too!
+If these types of vanilla are hard to find, go for a good quality vanilla extract.

 - 1 ripe avocado